ropensci/opencage/README.md

 ## Quickstart

-For the best experience, we recommend that you read through the “Get started” vignette (`vignette("intro_opencage")`), but if you are in a
+For the best experience, we recommend that you read through the “Introduction to opencage” vignette (`vignette("opencage")`), but if you are in a hurry:
-hurry:

 1. Register at
     [opencagedata.com/users/sign\_up](https://opencagedata.com/users/sign_up).